hvpham-yorku/group2-fitiva/docs/ITR3/log.md

 # Fitiva — Group 2 — Iteration 3 Log

-# To see the ITR3 Source Code, please checkout to the branch called ITR3
+# To see the ITR3 Source Code, please checkout to the branch called ITR3 (or the latest version of main)

 ## Team
 - Ege Yesilyurt — 219701739 — [egeyesss@my.yorku.ca](mailto:egeyesss@my.yorku.ca)